Beneficial ownership … Shell companies … Shelf companies … What’s the Difference?

 2. Numbered Companies

 Some jurisdictions allow the incorporation of numbered companies, as opposed to a company that has a name.
 People object to numbered companies without any basis.
 There is nothing the matter with, or suspect about, a numbered company.

-Every company, even those that have actual names, such as Ocean View Holdings Inc., also has a corresponding number and is legally also known as its number not its name, and therefore its legal name may be Ocean View Holdings Inc., ON1568797.
+Every company, even those that have actual names, such as Pretty View Holdings Inc., also has a corresponding number and is legally also known as its number not its name, and therefore its legal name may be Pretty View Holdings Inc., ON1568797.
 It is no different than the company that is a solely numbered company.

-The reason people object to numbered companies is because it’s harder for them to recollect the name of a numbered company than a company without a number.
-In terms of purpose, structure, shareholders and organization, there is no difference whatsoever between a numbered and a non-numbered company.
+The reason people object to numbered companies is because it’s harder for them to recollect the name of a numbered company compared to a company without a number.
+In terms of purpose, structure, shareholders and organization, there is no difference between a numbered and a non-numbered company.